Gleaning the meaning from terabytes of data.

 Technology to drive breakthrough science

 A given high-throughput functional genomics, proteomics, sequencing, metabolomics or transcriptome profiling experiment can generate terabytes of raw data.
 The challenge for scientists is to convert these strings of numbers to biological insight.
-Applied Artificial Intelligence and Data Science aims to pick out, from among a wealth of measurement noise, observations from the data that really tell us something about the organism.
+Bioinformatics aims to pick out, from among a wealth of measurement noise, observations from the data that really tell us something about the organism.
 In the study of the biology of aging, a successful bioinformatics analysis uses high-throughput data to make predictions about genes and molecules that mediate lifespan or other age-associated traits.
 And these predictions then feed back to the laboratory to be tested in additional rounds of experiments.
-Professor David Furman and the AI and Data Science team offer a collaborative service to meet this goal, supporting low-level manipulation, normalization and statistical analysis, and high-level post-processing of multiple types of biological datasets, as well as data integration, transferring, and retrieval.
+Professor David Furman and the Bioinformatics team offer a collaborative service to meet this goal, supporting low-level manipulation, normalization and statistical analysis, and high-level post-processing of multiple types of biological datasets, as well as data integration, transferring, and retrieval.

 David Furman, PhD .
 Faculty Director